StupidRayan/rh-ty-blog.github.io/docs/_posts/2026-04-21-Rayan_Michael.markdown

 <img width="170" height="200" alt="image" src="https://github.com/user-attachments/assets/dc34524b-8250-45eb-8b6c-f2fe7f6fb1c7" />

 # FRIYAY
 Today we started off with our standups and voted on which pizzas we want from dominos at lunch.
+We then got free Red Hat Merchandise and took pictures outside.
+Then we recieved a workshop on Raspberry Pi, and played a reaction game on the raspberry pi.
+Then we got a workshop on Mictobits